 This page applies to the sensors shown at Sensors 5 Hz-1 MHz .
 Each sensor is individually calibrated to a CW (sinusoidal) magnetic field at one or more frequencies.
 Calibration standards and instruments are NIST traceable.

-Individual sensors may show considerable variation at frequencies above 300 kHz and near resonance peaks, for those sensor models the calibration data is also recorded and shipped with the sensor, as shown in "Calibration" column in table at Sensors 5 Hz-1 MHz.
+Sensors models that may show considerable variation are calibrated at many frequencies and the calibration data is printed and shipped with the sensor, as shown in "Calibration Data" column in the table at Sensors 5 Hz-1 MHz.

 We suggest that you use a high-impedance instrument with low shunt capacitance for displaying the output AC voltage from these sensors, because the instrument input impedance and parallel capacitance can affect your readings, especially above about 50 kHz.

 If your test instrument uses a lower input impedance (such as 50 ohms or 1 Mohm) then we recommend that you use a high impedance adapter or high impedance probe with low capacitance for your display instrument, so that you can obtain the calibrated sensor results.